nhvu95/angular-send-file-peer-to-peer/README.md

 :point_right: This is a project which I use to beautify my CV, so please give me a :star: if you think it useful.

-The more detailed README.MD files are inside the children's folder.
-You can ask me if you need any help  through
+The more detailed README.MD files are inside the subfolder.
+You can contact me if you need any help, I am really glad.

 :email: email: nhvu.95@gmail.com
 :earth_asia: website: https://nhvu95.com/